Run with us

 Please note for our weekly runs on Thursdays and Saturdays, you need to email the Club the day before if you wish to use the changing facilities at our secure venues.
 For the Thursday evening session, please email [email protected] by 5.00pm the day before (Wednesday).
 For the Saturday morning session, please email [email protected] by 12.00pm the day before (Friday).

-Your first three runs with the Club are free, with each session normally costing £1 (unless you sign up to one of our PrePay plans).
 You’re welcome to come along for three taster sessions; after this we ask that you join the Club as a member.